NigelVanHattum/k8s-homelab/README.md

 ```

 ## 04_ArgoCD
 Argo is deployed using Terraform.
 Follow the script that will deploy argoCD.
+ArgoCD also tries to allow OIDC connections, follow [this guide](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/microsoft/#azure-ad-app-registration-auth-using-oidc).

 ```bash
 $ cd 04_argocd
 $ terraform init